GUI Knowledge Bench: Revealing the Knowledge Gap of VLMs in GUI Tasks: GUI Knowledge Bench

-A core requirement for solving GUI tasks is understanding how actions change the interface state.
-Unlike physical environments, GUI interactions follow symbolic and platform-specific rules (e.g., toggling a switch, typing text, dragging windows), which are often subtle and context-dependent.
-Without a proper understanding of these interaction dynamics, models cannot reliably predict the consequences of actions or predict right action types/parameters to complete a GUI task.
-This motivates our evaluation of whether VLMs can reason about action–state transitions in GUI environments.
+GUI interactions follow symbolic and platform-specific rules (e.g., toggling a switch with `click' actions and opening a file with `double click' actions), which are often subtle and context-dependent.
+Without a proper understanding of these interaction conventions, models cannot reliably predict the effect of GUI interactions or correctly interact with GUIs to complete a task.

-Interaction prediction is evaluated through two complementary tasks: (i) Action effect prediction, where the model is provided with a current screenshot $S$ and an action $a$, and must select the resulting screenshot $S'$ from a set of candidate options; (ii) Action prediction, where the model is given two consecutive screenshots $(s, s')$ and must infer the action $a$ that caused the transition.
-Action prediction is further divided into action type prediction, which identifies the correct action category, and action parameter prediction, which selects the appropriate arguments such as click coordinates, typed content, or drag vectors.
+Interaction knowledge is evaluated through two complementary tasks: (i) Interaction Effect.
+The model is provided with a screenshot $S$ in which a candidate interaction (e.g., \textit{click}) is explicitly annotated by visual markers indicating its execution location, as shown in \cref{fig:Question Examples}.
+The model is required to select the resulting screenshot $S'$ from a set of candidates, evaluating whether it understands the effect of executing the specified interaction at the given location.

+(ii) Interaction Type.
+The model is given two consecutive screenshots $(S, S')$ and must infer the interaction that caused the transition.
+Candidate options correspond to different interaction arguments, with their execution locations explicitly annotated in the screenshot.
+The model selects among these candidates without the need to generate precise coordinates.
+Importantly, in our evaluation, models are not required to predict or localize interaction parameters.
+All candidate interactions are fully specified through visual annotations, ensuring that the evaluation does not assess visual grounding.
+Instead, it isolates interaction knowledge—namely, understanding which interaction types are valid in a given GUI context and what parameters are required to produce a given state transition.